neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 If you have 2FA set up, but the app does not require it on login, please ask yor admin to enable two factor authentication.

 **Note:** Some third party clients do not support 2FA and will be unusable after enabling it.
-**Note:** You need at least version 2.0.0 of the browser plugin to use 2FA.

 ## Sharing